southwick-associates/sadash/github_vignettes/data-dive.md

 # Data Dive

-Building data dive summary data is fairly straightforward: use `setup_data_dive()` to get template code.
+Building data dive summary data is fairly straightforward: use `lictemplate::setup_data_dive()` to get template code.
 You can make use of `hist_samp` sample data to see an example data dive:

 ``` r
 library(sadash)